Tim Valentine: Early life

 Valentine was born on March 15, 1926, in Rocky Mount, North Carolina, and attended public schools.
 His father, also named Itimous and known by that name (he was one of several brothers with unusual names of unknown origin), was a State Supreme Court justice.
 His mother, the former Hazel Armstrong, was a postmistress.
 His uncle was United States Air Force Lieutenant General Frank A. Armstrong.

-During World War II he joined the U.S. Army Air Corps and served on active duty from 1944 to 1946.
+During World War II, Valentine joined the U.S. Army Air Corps and served on active duty from 1944 to 1946.

-He graduated from The Citadel in Charleston, South Carolina, in 1948, and graduated from the law school of the University of North Carolina at Chapel Hill in 1952, being admitted to the North Carolina bar that same year.
+Valentine graduated from The Citadel in Charleston, South Carolina, in 1948, and graduated from the law school of the University of North Carolina at Chapel Hill in 1952, being admitted to the North Carolina bar that same year.
 He practiced law with a firm bearing his family name in Nashville.

 Political career

 Valentine served in the North Carolina House of Representatives from 1955 to 1960.
 Thereafter, he was an advisor and counsel to Governor Dan K. Moore and later chaired the executive committee of the North Carolina Democratic Party (1966–1968).
 He was a delegate to the 1968 Democratic National Convention.

-In 1982 he was elected to Congress from North Carolina's 2nd congressional district and served six terms in the House of Representatives.
+In 1982, Valentine was elected to Congress from North Carolina's 2nd congressional district and served six terms in the House of Representatives.
 He did not stand for re-election in 1994 and retired from elected office when his term expired in January 1995.
 A portion of U.S. 64 near Nashville is named for him in recognition of his public service.